hardeymolhar/hardeymolhar/README.md

 # Hi, I’m Emmanuel 👋

 I am a **Database Administrator** with hands-on experience operating SQL Server and Oracle environments, now extending that foundation into **Azure cloud infrastructure**.
-My focus is on building and operating systems where **databases, compute, networking, and automation intersect**, with an emphasis on reliability, performance, and operational clarity.
+My focus is on building and operating systems where **databases, compute, networking, and automation intersect**, with an emphasis on reliabilit & performance.

 ---